SpellholdStudios/BP-BGT-Worldmap/README.md

 	- Hidden Refuge
 	- Wild Forest
 	- Govt.
 West (Fishing for Troubles)
+	- Icewind Dale part of Region of Terror (compatibility with IWD-EET)
 - Added new icons to BPBGTMAP.BAM file for the following modifications:
 	- BG1 NPC SoA (Water Gardens)
 	- The Journey to the Whin Hill (Whin Hill)